bleonardb3/pixiedust-facebook-analysis/README.md

 1. [Save your work](#9-save-your-work)

-## 1. Sign up for the Data Science Experience.
+## 1. Sign up for the Data Science Experience

 We recommend using the Firefox browser.